pdssp/polar2wgs84/docs/introduction.md

 ## Context

-The goal is to project a geometry defined on a spherical surface (e.g., a 3D globe or ellipsoid) into the EPSG:4326 coordinate reference system (CRS).
-This projection is necessary to ensure compatibility with SpatioTemporal Asset Catalog (STAC) items, which require geometries in WGS84 (EPSG:4326) for geospatial interoperability.
+The goal is to create a WGS84 geometry that manage the poles and antimeridian.
+This processing is necessary to ensure compatibility with SpatioTemporal Asset Catalog (STAC) items, which require geometries in WGS84 (EPSG:4326) for geospatial interoperability.